bbatsche/Vagrant-Setup/README.md

 ansible-playbook ansible/playbooks/warpspeed/postgres/database.yml
 ```

 These playbooks are nearly identical to those for managing production database servers.
 They will prompt you for the database administrator password.
-As with the sudo password, this was sent to your via eMail.
+As with the sudo password, this was sent to you via eMail.

 #### Notes